 If you decide to give this recipe a try, let me know!
 Leave a comment below and rate it – it’s really helpful to me and the other readers.
 And don’t forget to take a picture and tag it #thegourmetlarder on Instagram.
 I love seeing what you come up with! 🙂

-- Taste and texture: a crisp buttery biscuit filled with cinnamon spice.
+- TASTE & TEXTURE: a crisp buttery biscuit filled with cinnamon spice.

-- Serving: great with a hot drink, glass of milk or served as accompliment to another dessert.
+- SERVING: great with a hot drink, glass of milk or served as acompliment to another dessert.